RRB: unemployment and sickness benefits for railroad employees

-The RRB also conducts checks with other Federal agencies and all 50 States, as well as the District of Columbia and Puerto Rico, to detect fraudulent benefit claims, and it checks with physicians to verify the accuracy of medical statements supporting sickness benefit claims.
+The RRB also conducts checks with other Federal agencies and all 50 states, as well as the District of Columbia and Puerto Rico, to detect fraudulent benefit claims, and it checks with physicians to verify the accuracy of medical statements supporting sickness benefit claims.

 12. How long does it take to receive payment?

-Under the RRB’s Customer Service Plan, if a claimant filed an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
+Under the RRB’s Customer Service Plan, if a claimant files an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
 If a claim for subsequent biweekly unemployment or sickness benefits is filed, the RRB will certify a payment or release a denial letter within 10 days of the date the RRB receives the claim form.
-If the claimant is entitled to benefits, benefits will generally be paid within one week of that decision.
+If the claimant is entitled to benefits, his or her benefits will generally be paid within one week of that decision.

-Claimants who think an RRB office made the wrong decision about their benefits have the right to ask for review and to appeal.
+Claimants who think an RRB office made the wrong decision about their benefits have the right to ask for a review and to appeal.
 They will be notified of these rights each time an unfavorable decision is made on their claims.

 13. How are payments made?